Nikoo00o/Nota/README.md

 ## About the Project
 - Nota is a Cross-Platform Note-Taking App designed to work both offline locally, or synchronized with a server across all devices
-- The users notes will be securely encrypted and the server stores them, but can't decrypt them
+- the users notes will be securely encrypted and the server stores them, but can't decrypt them
-- The notes can be accessed in a folder like structure
+- the notes can be accessed in a folder like structure
-- Currently the app is still in development
+- currently the app is still in development

 ## Building The Project